brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## Prosperous and fair society
-Our vision is of a vibrant economy brimming with businesses striving to build a sustainable, prosperous and fair society for everyone.
-It is of a world buzzing with experienced professionals and practitioners investing back their career capital in people who are starting out.
+Our vision is of a vibrant economy brimming with businesses that strive to build a sustainable, prosperous and fair society for everyone.
+It is of a world buzzing with experienced professionals and practitioners investing back their career capital in people who are starting out as leaders.

 Our mission is to help business-minded makers & doers bring their ambitions to life.
-To work alongside them in making a positive impact for their community, and support them on their journey toward a purposeful and profitable enterprise.
+We work alongside them to make a positive impact for their community, and we support them on their journey toward a purposeful and profitable enterprise.

-Our approach is to bring the right mix of people, resources and governance together to innovate toward brilliant visions of the future, and realise brilliant outcomes.
+Our approach is to roll our sleeves up and work together as multi diciplined team.
+We bring in the right mix of people, resources and practical governance.
+Together we make things work and innovate intelligently toward brilliant visions of the future to realise good outcomes.

 ## Invest in makers & doers
 Do you have an ambition to launch and build a business that is driven by purpose and sustained with healthy profits?
 Do you want to lead a good company that provides your staff with decent livelihoods so that you can serve your customers, users and wider community well?